 Douglas A. Schuler

-Douglas Schuler is Associate Professor of Business and Public Policy.
-Dr. Schuler’s principal research interests are corporate political activity, public policy, corporate social responsibility, and non-profit organizations.
-Dr. Schuler also does research about the introduction of health technologies into low resources developing markets.
-His research articles have been published in many top academic outlets, including the Academy of Management Journal, Academy of Management Review, Business and Politics, Business Ethics Quarterly, Business & Society, California Management Review, Journal of Management, PLoS-ONE, and Strategic Management Journal.
-A member of the Jones School faculty since 1992, Dr. Schuler has taught many courses, most recently Business-Government Relations, Globalization of Business, Social Enterprise, and Social Entrepreneurship.
-He has received several teaching and service awards, including the 1997 JGS Award for Teaching Excellence, 1997 Rice Graduate Students Association Teaching Award, and the 2006 Rice Graduate Students Association Faculty/Staff Service Award.
+Douglas Schuler is professor of business and public policy.
+His main research interests are corporate political activity, public policy, corporate social responsibility and non-profit organizations.
+He also does research about organizational collaborations about food insecurity in and around Houston.
+Schuler has published many research articles in top-tier academic outlets, including the Academy of Management Journal, Academy of Management Review, Business and Politics, Business Ethics Quarterly, Business & Society, California Management Review, Journal of Management, PLoS-ONE, and Strategic Management Journal.
+A member of the Rice Business faculty since 1992, he has taught many courses, most recently Business-Government Relations, Globalization of Business, and Social Entrepreneurship.
+Schuler has received several teaching and service awards at Rice, including the 1997 JGS Award for Teaching Excellence, 1997 Rice Graduate Students Association Teaching Award, the 2006 Rice Graduate Students Association Faculty/Staff Service Award, and the 2018 Teaching Award for Inquiry-Based Learning.

-Dr. Schuler studied at the University of California, Berkeley (B.S., Business Administration) and the University of Minnesota (Ph.D., Strategic Management, School of Management).
-At Rice, Dr. Schuler serves on the Executive Committee for Rice 360 Institute for Global Health Technologies.
+Schuler studied at the University of California, Berkeley (B.S., Business Administration) and the University of Minnesota (Ph.D., Strategic Management, School of Management).
+At Rice, he serves as a Senator in the Faculty Senate, on the Executive Committee for Rice 360 Institute for Global Health Technologies, and on the Advisory Committee for the Center for Civic Leadership.

 PODCAST FEATURING PROFESSOR DOUG SCHULER